iffiX/machin/docs/misc/contribute.md

 Finally, after so much hard work, do not forget to use pylint to check your code, `PEP8` style must be conformed.

-You would be such a awesome coder if you can keep these rules in your mind!

 #### Test your code
 The great test at last! you can run the following command to run all existing